abrahimcse/abrahimcse/README.md

 ### 💡Optimizing Workflows for a Smarter Tomorrow

 I specialize in building scalable, secure deployment solutions for both on-premises and cloud-based (AWS) environments.
-I thrive on automating complex workflows, managing microservices with Kubernetes, and ensuring system reliability using Prometheus, Grafana, and robust CI/CD pipelines (GitHub Actions, Argo CD).
+I thrive on automating complex workflows, managing microservices with Kubernetes, and ensuring system reliability using Prometheus, Grafana, and robust CI/CD pipelines (GitHub Actions, Argo CD).I also configure NGINX as a load balancer to manage traffic efficiently across services.

 ---